What is sales prospecting?

 Prospecting data is most valuable when it flows into the systems reps already use.
 CRM enrichment automatically populates Salesforce, HubSpot, and other systems with accurate contact and company data.

-ZoomInfo acts as the enrichment layer, not a CRM replacement.
-Your reps work in familiar tools, but with better data.
+ZoomInfo flows verified contact, firmographic, and technographic data into your existing CRM, keeping records current without requiring reps to leave familiar tools, while the GTM Context Graph adds the intelligence layer on top.
 When a lead enters your CRM, enrichment fills missing fields, updates stale information, and appends firmographic and technographic details.

 Integration categories include: